Skip to content

 The object-specifics are conditional modules:

-• desire (chanda) — engagement, interest
+• desire (chanda): engagement, interest

-• resolve (adhimokṣa) — commitment to a content
+• conviction (adhimokṣa): commitment to a content

-• concentration (samādhi) — one-pointedness
+• concentration (samādhi): one-pointedness

-• wisdom (prajñā) — discernment between similar contents
+• discernment (prajñā): telling similar contents apart

 Each loads only when needed.
 Yogācāra’s separation of universal from object-specific is exactly what a thoughtful runtime designer would do.